forthy42/net2o/wiki/squid.md

 any other fake chain (they won't verify there).
-Furthermore, each transaction (despite anonymous) adds to the trust value: more transactions in one block means that it is more trustworthy, because more people found its way to this reality.
+Furthermore, each transaction (despite anonymous) adds to the trust value: more transactions in one block means that it is more trustworthy, because more people found its way to this branch of BlockChain reality.

 Note that the distributed BlockChain below makes it far more expensive to fake a chain: You need to generate signatures and activities in all